 The Trace StoreQual command immediately specifies the bus conditions to be stored (captured) in the trace buffer.
-Bus conditions may be address values, data values, or status values.
-When you define a storage qualifier, you are essentially defining an event.
-You can also use the Trace Event Specify command to define an event, and then use the Trace StoreQual Event command to use the specified event as a storage qualifier term.
+Bus conditions may be address values, data

 Storage qualifier conditions

 Three types of conditions can be specified as storage qualifiers.
 The three condition types are: